IntersectMBO/cardano-node-tests/doc/mir_cert_test_example_manual_steps.md

 # Testing MIR certificate submission with a local cluster

 Some node network operations require access to genesis keys, and this requires proper access to the machines where those nodes are running.
-To run these tests more quickly and more safely (in the worst case, the test can only break your local cluster, which you can easily respin), `local-cluster` is just what you need.
+To run these tests more quickly and more safely (in the worst case, the test can only break your local cluster, which you can easily respin), `local-cluster` is exactly what you need.

-Below is an example of such a case of running a manual test for checking the MIR certificate transfer to a stake address that was registered and then deregistered before the MIR cert transaction was submitted.
+Below is an example of running a manual test for checking the MIR certificate transfer to a stake address that was registered and then deregistered before the MIR certificate transaction was submitted.
 This is a practical example of interacting with `local-cluster` - `cardano-node` and `db-sync`, which also shows how easily you can use `local-cluster` for examining Cardano features.

 This assumes that you have a running local cluster.
 Instructions on how to start a local cluster can be found here: